 Student representatives in the administration and the members of the Student Council act to ensure a good life for students.
 The work you are doing is interesting while also being challenging.
 You will learn new things about the university’s administrative organs, courses of action, meeting practices, and student life.

-As a member of the Student Council you will advocate for the interest of all students in the university sphere.
+As a member of the Student Council or as a student representative of the administration you will advocate for the interest of all students in the university sphere.
 You will have a lot to do, but do not worry, you can manage it and there is always help available.

-The Student Union is always there to help and support you no matter what your concerns are.
+The Student Union is always here to help and support you no matter what your concerns are.
+OYY’s specialist are glad to help you: contact us on Slack or firstname.lastname@example.org.
+The specialists responsible of coordinating and helping hallopeds in OYY are the specialist of social affairs Sanna Kangasniemi and the specialist of academic affairs Aino Rossi.
 You can also ask other student representatives or members of the Student Council for help, if you wish to do so.

 As a student representative you will speak with the voice of thousands of students since you represent every student.
 It is good to improve and expand your know-how, since you will need to know what kind of challenges, for example, international students, students with families, post-graduate students and students in general face.